imchocomint/hyprplus/README.md

 We will not package hyprtoolkit.
 Future releases will not have the donation pop-up and such.
 However if Hyprland malfunctions I will try my best to package it.

+hyprwire can be installed either here or by manually compiling [from this repo](https://github.com/imchocomint/hyprwire-debian).
+They are technically the same; the only differrent is that our packages provides more in one.

 # hyprplus
 Project Hyprplus is bringing Hyprland packages (Hyprland and its dependencies) to Debian in the form of native .deb packages